rsantos7306/gradient_descent_sandbox/README.md

-# Gradient Descent Linear Regression Visualizer
+# Gradient Descent Polynomial Regression Visualizer

 An interactive Python application to visualize **polynomial regression** using **batch**, **mini-batch**, and **stochastic gradient descent**.
 Adjust parameters to see how the slope, intercept, and error evolve.